-As drop shipping by default would be a business in which you profit, using an image that you don’t have explicit permission to use is unlikely to fall under fair use.
-Sure, you can contact each supplier direct and maybe get permission to use a photo, but this shall likely take time, involve much red tape, and like any other field, it can be difficult to get a foot in the door if you are new.
+As drop shipping would see you profit, using an image without explicit permission is unlikely to fall under fair use.
+Sure, you can contact each supplier direct and maybe get permission to use a photo, but this will likely take time, involve much red tape, and like any other field, it can be difficult to get a foot in the door if you are new.

 Drop shipping has good points and bad points.
-Given we addressed the bad points most recently here it’s worthwhile underscoring some common sense exists here lest someone starting their first business get needless fear of litigation – few kids who set up a lemonade stand outside their home when young ended up in a Supreme Court showdown with a disgruntled neighbour – so the idea that it is a venture fraught with nothing but danger is wrong.
+Given we addressed the bad points most recently above it’s worthwhile underscoring some common sense exists here lest someone starting their first business get needless fear of litigation.
+No kids who set up a lemonade stand outside their home when young ended up in a Supreme Court showdown with a disgruntled neighbour – so any idea drop shipping is fraught with nothing but legal risk is wrong.

-This is where drop shipping can be so hard for a newcomer.
-This all the more true for even if a profit if being made and the business is growing.
-If so much time and expense is spent on the surrounding costs, it may ultimately feel less like a fun new startup business you began one Saturday morning, and more like a routine set of chores, except just half as fun.
+That’s why drop shipping can be hard for a newcomer, even if a profit if being made and the business is growing.
+If so much time and expense is spent on the surrounding costs and tasks, it’ll ultimately feel less like a fun new startup business you began one Saturday morning, and more like a routine set of chores, except half as fun.

-With this understanding now in hand, someone new to drop shipping could look to perhaps look to pursue successfully by avoiding the pitfalls in the above, and exploring avenues via the following..
+With this understanding now in place, someone new to drop shipping could perhaps look to grow a business well by avoiding the pitfalls listed above, and going the extra mile by…

 Find a Local Business to Supply You

-While many other starter guides in the drop shipping world shall often suggest sourcing goods from overseas, oftentimes looking in your backyard can be best.
-Further, for all the chatter amidst startup circles using words like ‘scalable’ some businesses are happy the size they are.
+While many other starter guides in the drop shipping world will often suggest sourcing goods from overseas, oftentimes looking in your own backyard can be best.
+Furthermore, for all the chatter amidst startup circles using words like ‘scalable’ some businesses are happy at the size they are.
 Odds are good you know of a few already.

-You know the ones.
-It’s that family run restaurant at the end of your street.
-That hardware shop in town‚ and maybe that factory just outside it.
-Not all business owners are just craving the chance to do a knit tie and ring the bell of the NYSE.
+It’s that family restaurant at the end of your street.
+That small hardware shop in town‚ and maybe that factory just outside it.
+Not all business owners are just craving the chance to don a knit tie and ring the bell of the NYSE.
 Some just want to keep doing what they are doing, but are also open to growing profit provided their model is maintained.

-While a chief drawcard of drop shipping is that you don’t need keep stock on hand at the start it is a good idea to have a little.
-The time and volume of stock depends on your business, but if you begin your store and find success after the first month, using the profits to buy up and ship to you a month’s worth of stock in the event of emergency in the next 3 months is sage.
+While a chief drawcard of drop shipping is you don’t need to keep SOH it’s a good idea to have a little.
+The time and volume of stock depends on your business, but if you begin your store and find success after the first month?
+Using the profits to buy up some backstock is worth it in event of emergency.

-While this does depend a little on what you sell – a dozen grand pianos are very hard things to store in the living room after all – if your product is sizeable there are usually storage lockers around town you can rent for a couple of months.
+While this does depend on what you sell – a dozen grand pianos are very hard things to store in the living room after all – if your product is sizeable there are usually storage lockers around town you can rent for a couple of months.
 This backstock can be a form of insurance, as if any problems arise with the manufacturer you can keep operating without interuption and ship directly to customers for a while as you seek to resolve the problem.

 If you find progress is patchy at first growing sales, give it time.
-If you find management of the business is just one drama after another with the manufacturer, permissions, and paperwork; it may be high time to restructure the business to a traditional model with stock on hand, direct connection to the customer throughout the supply chain, and a capacity to make decisions down the line when needed to move the business forward.
+If you find management of the business is just one drama after another with the manufacturer, permissions, and paperwork, it may be time to restructure the business.
+One that has a traditional model with SOH, direct connection from you to the customer through the supply chain, and a capacity to quickly made take action and how to resolve a supply issue if one arises.

-For those that are undoubted they’ve found their calling in drop shipping good luck to you!
-For someone just exploring the idea then pursuing a traditional style of eCommerce site shall likely bring you better results quicker, and do so without the pitfalls of drop shipping, that CAN bring some unique benefits as a business model; but shall almost certainly bring many problems for a newcomer.Ed Kennedy is a journalist and web designer proudly from Melbourne, Australia.
-Say hi to Ed via email@example.com or on Twitter @Edkennedy01
+For those who are certain they’ve found their calling in drop shipping, good luck to you!
+For someone just exploring the idea pursuing a traditional style of eCommerce site first will likely bring you better results quicker.